weismanm12/finances-database/README.md

   - [Checking transactions processing](transactions_processing/checking_processing_example.ipynb)
   - [Credit card transactions processing](transactions_processing/cc_processing_example.ipynb)

-Please note that the data presented here is based on my real banking data from May.
-However, for privacy reasons, all the information in the database and dashboard has been modified, including transaction dates, descriptions, amounts, and other relevant details.
+Please note that for privacy reasons, all the information here and in the database/dashboard has been modified, including transaction dates, descriptions, amounts, and other relevant details.

 ---

 ## SQL Analysis and Database Views Creation

 Once I had set up the spend_save database, my next goal was to generate queries that could provide me with insights into my spending and saving patterns.
 I wanted to examine monthly expenses, categorical spending amounts, and observe fluctuations in my account balances/spending.
-Since I needed to access this information frequently, I decided to create database views for convenient and quick access.
+Since I wanted to access this information frequently, I decided to create database views for convenient and quick access.
 To see the SQL code of how these views were created and sample outputs, see the [database views overview](database_views/views_overview.ipynb).

 ## Power BI Dashboard
 In addition to the database views, I wanted a visual representation of my spending habits.
 I chose to create a Power BI dashboard for this purpose.
 I imported all the tables from the spend_save database, along with one view created in the previous step.
 To view the data model for the dashboard, see the [dashboard data model](dashboard/dashboard_model.md).
 The annotated picture below provides an overview of the dashboard with descriptions for each visual: